gvwilson/thirdbit/src/fiction/iffy/index.md

 hesitated,
 and crouched beside its twin.

-Long before there were buses and hovercraft there were ox-carts and chariots.
-Iffy didn't know if anyone had ever built one to be pulled by two sentry robots, but if so, she was pretty sure they hadn't made it out of a heavy-duty dolly and fiber optic cables.
+Iffy didn't know if anyone had ever built a chariot to be pulled by two sentry robots, but if so, she was pretty sure they hadn't made it out of a heavy-duty dolly and fiber optic cables.
 She nudged it skeptically with her boot.
 The frictionless bearings in its wheels were undamaged, so it would roll enough,